Ivanka Trump Says There’s ‘No Equivalency’ Between Her Private Email Server And Hillary Clinton’s

 Trump and her father have also said her emails did not contain any classified information.

 Yet Democrats on Capitol Hill, who will soon assume control of the House of Representatives, plan to ask more about her use of a private email system.
-They say that more needs to be known about Trump’s emails, to confirm her statements about them not containing classified government business.
+They say that more needs to be known about Trump’s emails to confirm her statements about them not containing classified government business.

 “My goal is to prevent this from happening again — not to turn this into a spectacle the way Republicans went after Hillary Clinton.
 My main priority as chairman will be to focus on the issues that impact Americans in their everyday lives.”

 President Trump has frequently brought about the controversy surrounding Clinton’s emails.
 During the campaign in 2016, he even encouraged Russian hackers to dig up information about them.

 “Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing,” Trump said at the time.

 Per reporting from the Guardian, hackers from Russia tried that same day to hack into Clinton’s email server.